50 Interesting & Fun Facts About Louisiana State You Should Know

 2. Jazz came from New Orleans

-3. The French Quarter is the oldest and most famous place in New Orleans
+3. The French Quarter is the oldest neighborhood in New Orleans

 4. Louisiana has more alligators than any other state